omniV1/CineScope/Documents/milestone4-version-description.md

 ### Scope of Delivery

-This document covers the planning and preparation for Sprint 1 (February 24, 2025 - March 9, 2025), which focuses on the implementation of:
+This document covers the planning and preparation for Sprint 1, which focuses on the implementation of:

 1. Featured Movies Display (SCRUM-19)
 2. User Authentication (SCRUM-27)